SharePoint/sp-dev-docs/docs/general-development/content-management-interoperability-services-cmis-in-sharepoint.md

 ### CMIS repositories and SharePoint document libraries

 The CMIS repository is the container for the rest of the CMIS data model.
-In SharePoint 2013, the document library is equivalent to the CMIS repository (lists are not supported in the SharePoint 2013 CMIS Producer).
+In SharePoint, the document library is equivalent to the CMIS repository (lists are not supported in the SharePoint CMIS Producer).
 Accessing the repository is usually the launching point for a client application.
 For example, consider a SharePoint Server site that contains multiple document libraries, which are equivalent to repositories in CMIS.
 The CMIS specification describes a mandatory service, **getRepositories**, that in SharePoint Server obtains all of the valid repositories (document libraries) in the current  [SPWeb](https://msdn.microsoft.com/library/Microsoft.SharePoint.SPWeb.aspx) object.
 A developer can connect to repositories by calling either the **getRepositories** service or the **getRepositoryInfo** service; **getRepositoryInfo** obtains the repository specified by the developer.